-Cattle Jumping (ukule Bulla) A Hamar man comes of age by leaping over a line of cattle.
-This ceremony qualifies him to marry, own cattle and have children.
-The timing of the ceremony is decided by the man’s parents and usually happens after the harvest.
-Prior to the ceremony the male who has to jump walks to neighboring settlements to announce his intent to jump and to distribute invitations (usually a strip of bark with a number of knots, one for each day left before the ceremony).
+Hamar Bull Jumping Ceremony or cattle leaping ritual is a cultural practice performed by a tribe at the Lower Omo River Valley Ethiopia.
+A Hamar man comes of age by leaping over a line of cattle which they call (Ukuli Bulla) in the native language and commonly called cow or bull jumping ceremony.
+The bull jumping ceremony qualifies a Hamar boy to marry, own cattle and have children.
+The timing of the leaping ceremony is decided by the man’s parents and usually happens after the harvest.
+Prior to the bull jumping ceremony the male Hamar who has to jump walks to neighboring settlements to announce his intent to jump and to distribute invitations (usually a strip of bark with a number of knots, one for each day left before the ceremony).

 The Maza and the elders line up between eight and twenty cows and castrated male cattle.
 To come of age, the man must leap across the line four times.
 Only when he has been through this initiation rite can he marry the wife chosen for him by his parents, and start to build up his own herd.
 Once his marriage has been agreed, a dowry of around twenty cattle and thirty goats must be paid to the bride’s family.